0xAX/linux-insides/Misc/contribute.md

 Introduction
 --------------------------------------------------------------------------------

 As you already may know, I've started a series of [blog posts](http://0xax.github.io/categories/assembly/) about assembler programming for `x86_64` architecture in the last year.
-I have never wrote no one line of low-level code before this moment, of course except a couple of toy `Hello World` examples in the university.
-It was already long time ago and as I already said I didn't write low-level code at all.
-Some time ago I'm interested in such things or in other words I understood that I can write programs, but actually I didn't understand how my program is arranged.
+I have never written a line of low-level code before this moment, except for a couple of toy `Hello World` examples in the university.
+It was already a long time ago and as I already said I didn't write low-level code at all.
+Some time ago I was interested in such things or in other words I understood that I can write programs, but actually I didn't understand how my program is arranged.

 After writing some assembler code I began to understand how my program looks after compilation, **approximately**.
-But anyway, I didn't understand many different things.
-For example: what occurs when the `syscall` instruction executed in my assembler, what occurs when the `printf` function starts to work, how does my program can talk with other computer via network and many many other cases.
-[Assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) programming language didn't give me answers on my questions and I decided to go deeper in my research.
-I started to learn source code of the Linux kernel and tried to understant things that I'm interested.
-Source code of the Linux kernel didn't give me answers on **all** of my questions, but now my knowledgesis about the Linux kernel and processes around it is much better.
+But anyway, I didn't understand many other things.
+For example: what occurs when the `syscall` instruction is executed in my assembler, what occurs when the `printf` function starts to work or how can my program talk with other computers via network.
+[Assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) programming language didn't give me answers to my questions and I decided to go deeper in my research.
+I started to learn from the source code of the Linux kernel and tried to understand the things that I'm interested in.
+The source code of the Linux kernel didn't give me the answers to **all** of my questions, but now my knowledge about the Linux kernel and the processes around it is much better.

-I'm writing this part after nine and a half months since I have started to learn source code of the Linux kernel and publish first [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html) of this book.
+I'm writing this part nine and a half months after I've started to learn from the source code of the Linux kernel and published the first [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-1.html) of this book.
 Now it contains forty parts and it is not the end.
 I decided to write this series about the Linux kernel mostly for myself.
-As you know the Linux kernel is very huge piece of code and it is very easy to forget what does this or that part of the Linux kernel mean and how does it implement something.
-But soon the [linux-insides](https://github.com/0xAX/linux-insides) repo become popular and after nine months it has `9096` stars:
+As you know the Linux kernel is very huge piece of code and it is easy to forget what does this or that part of the Linux kernel mean and how does it implement something.
+But soon the [linux-insides](https://github.com/0xAX/linux-insides) repo became popular and after nine months it has `9096` stars:

 ![github](http://s2.postimg.org/jjb3s4frt/stars.png)

-Yeah, seems that people are interested in the internals of the Linux kernel.
+It seems that people are interested in the internals of the Linux kernel.
 Besides this, in all that time that I'm writing `linux-inside`, I have received many questions from different people like: how to start with the Linux kernel, what do I need to start contribute to the Linux kernel and and others like these.
 Generally people are interested contribute to open source project for different reasons and the Linux kernel is not exception:

 ![google-linux](http://s4.postimg.org/yg9z5zx0d/google_linux.png)